markvelous/bluejay-core/README.md

 Finally, since most project depends on the `contract` dependency, build the projects by running `lerna run build`.

->You may encounter errors on roject dependency.
-Go to [@bluejayfinance/app-vault](packages/app-vault), and copy the .env.example into a new .env file.
+>You may encounter errors on project dependency that prompt you to resolve the issues individually.
+Do not attempt to fix errors independently in the monorepo as it may lead to other errors.
+Instead, go to [@bluejayfinance/app-vault](packages/app-vault), and copy the .env.example into a new .env file in app-vault.
 This will enable you to skip the preflight check.
-Do not attempt to individually fix the dependency in the monorepo as it will lead to other errors.

 Now that you've setup the dependencies for the project, you can add start developing in the different packages.